roopej/dps-control/README.md

 ## Running

-You can run the CLI in virtual python environment with script `./setup.sh`
+You can run the GUI in virtual python environment with script `./setup.sh` in Linux.

 This will create `virtualenv` folder, install requirements there run the application.
 Once your environment is set up correctly you can also run the application by